-My wife was having a knitting group, and a treat was needed to go with the tea.
+My wife had a knitting group, and a treat was needed to go with the tea.
 My wife suggested Lemon bars from a particular cookbook.
 Unfortunately, it was not there.
 I searched various cookbooks but nothing worth discussing.
 So online time.

 A 4 or 5 depending on if you’re a “lemon bar person” or not.
 But even the “not” will enjoy this.
 Better than any lemon bar I have tasted.